-WebRezPro PMS is EMV certified with Shift4 and USAePay payment gateways, which support a variety of EMV-capable terminals (chip card readers) that make it easy for hotels to implement EMV within their current operations.
-Both gateways are certified for EMV with various major payment processors, so it’s possible for lodging operators to adopt EMV without changing service providers, allowing properties to negotiate the best rates or make a switch if preferred.
+WebRezPro PMS is EMV certified with Shift4 payment gateway, which supports a variety of EMV-capable terminals (chip card readers) that make it easy for hotels to implement EMV within their current operations.
+Shift4 is certified for EMV with various major payment processors, so it’s possible for lodging operators to adopt EMV without changing service providers, allowing properties to negotiate the best rates or make a switch if preferred.

 Advantages of Implementing EMV at Your Property

 EMV is currently the most secure method for accepting card payments on site, and significantly reduces card-present fraud and the associated costs.
 Lodging operations that adopt EMV are protecting both their guests and their business.